Larson, DeLauro and Himes declare victory Connecticut US Reps declare victory

 Hayes, however, said her “internal numbers looked promising,” and she hoped to “be heading back to Washington to continue the work we started.”
 Independent candidate Bruce Walczak was also a candidate in the race.

 Rep. Joe Courtney, D-2nd District, who ran against Republican Justin Anderson, also held back his victory statement, although he is expected to win his race.
+His district encompasses the entire eastern half of the state — which includes a dozen small towns that favored Trump.
 Dan Reale, a Libertarian, and Cassandra Martineau of the Green Party also tried to unseat Courtney.

-Nathan Gonzales, editor and publisher of Inside Election, a nonpartisan political newsletter, said it’s hard for challengers to unseat incumbents in any election year.
+Nathan Gonzales, editor and publisher of Inside Elections, a nonpartisan political newsletter, said it’s hard for challengers to unseat incumbents in any election year.

 “In most cases, the incumbent starts with a significant advantage in name ID, fundraising, and the ability to communicate with constituents through the duties of their office,” he said.